abbreviatedman/avec-vous/README.md

 - [ ] take a turn in an existing story
 - [ ] invite a user to a story
 - [ ] accept an invite to a story
+- [ ] decline an invite to a story
 - [ ] close one of my stories
 - [ ] title a closed story